What are Some Intermittent Fasting Benefits?

 Regularly practicing intermittent fasting has been shown to help individuals live healthier, longer lives.
 There are several theories behind why this phenomenon takes place, including a prominent one that suggests fasting causes the body to perceive a constant threat.

-This added stress increases cellular defenses, guarding against molecular damage, and stimulates tissue repair to keep your organs functioning at an optimal level.
+This added stress increases cellular defenses, guard against molecular damage, and stimulates tissue repair to keep your organs functioning at an optimal level.
 While these are just theories, the fact that those who practice fasting live longer remains true even if we don’t quite know why.

 5. Managing Hunger